 It’s SO easy to get caught up in the excitement and run out and to shop – but that is NOT very practical.

 Truthfully, most of the items that you’re going to want to buy during your first trimester are items that are going to be needed to take care of YOU and your health!

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 So what should I buy if I just found out I’m pregnant?

 Only things for YOU and things that celebrate your pregnancy!
 (Nothing for the baby just yet!)
-Honestly, if you don’t just loooooove shopping and planning (like me) the best thing to do is grab a pregnancy subscription box and a bottle of good prenatal vitamins and then sit back and relax!
+Honestly, if you don’t just loooooove shopping and planning (like me) the best thing to do is grab a pregnancy planner and a bottle of good prenatal vitamins and then sit back and relax!

 This is such an exciting time in your life.

 Finding out that you’re expecting is one of life’s greatest miracles.
 And to think that there is actually an adorable little human starting to grow right inside your belly?

 Relish in that feeling and enjoy the moment.
 This is one of those times in life that you’re going to truly remember forever.